altayeb1980/money-transfer/README.md

 to check if fromAccountId debited type http://localhost:9090/account/1
 to check if toAccountId credited type http://localhost:9090/account/2

+# Validations

+Three main validation should be proceed when the transfer for the fund start
+    . transaction currency should be ISO valid
-please note the transaction service only used for internal transfer which means the currency should be the same for both sender and receiver.
+    . transaction currency should be the same between the sender and receiver . the sender should not have Insufficient Funds